panoptesDev/safestake/docs/how-to-choose-a-validator.md

 - ...

 There are several third party websites that can help you evaluate a validator
-- https://validators.app Raw metrics as well as the "score" Solstake is using
+- https://validators.app Raw metrics as well as the "score" Safestake is using
 - https://stakeview.app Current APY, and past epochs APY of staking rewards
 - https://metrics.stakeconomy.com per validator dashboard, if you are ready to dive into low level, for validator publishing their data to it.